Table of Contents

 Here are three psychologist CV tips that’ll help advance your job application through the recruitment process.

-Your personal statement should push the employer to read your CV in full by outlining your experience, qualifications, and motivation for applying.
+Your CV summary should push the employer to read your CV in full by outlining your experience, qualifications, and motivation for applying.

 Start with a succinct opening line including your professional title, area of speciality, and how many years of practical experience you have in the field: